anz-bank/go-slides/README.md

 deployment project.
 You may also create two separate configurations for `gotraining` and `gotraining-testing`.

-If you are on the ANZ corp network and are having SSL validation issues due to the proxy certs, you can disable SSL validation as a last resort:
+If you are having SSL validation issues (due to a corporate network or otherwise), you can disable SSL validation as a last resort:

     gcloud config set auth/disable_ssl_validation